spoegel/spoegel.github.io/README.txt

-Stellar by HTML5 UP
+Landed by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-Say hello to Stellar, a slick little one-pager with a super vibrant color palette (which I guess you can always tone down if it's a little too vibrant for you), a "sticky" in-page nav bar (powered by my Scrollex plugin), a separate generic page template (just in case you need one), and an assortment of pre-styled elements.
+A dark, slick, modern, responsive, adjective-drenched design built around an extremely dynamic landing page (scroll that mofo!).
+Inspired by Big Picture, another design of mine with a similarish feel/flow, only this time I took it waaaaaay further and actually made it multipurpose (versus copping out and making it a one pager like I did last time ;) Includes multiple pages, a bunch of pre-styled elements, and all its Sass sources.

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = not included)
+(* = Not included)

+Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)

 AJ
 aj@lkn.io | @ajlkn